 There are two types of terrariums:

-- The traditional “closed” terrarium is covered with a pane of glass.
+The traditional “closed” terrarium is completely covered with a pane of glass.
 This is great for creating a humid environment.
 Excellent for ferns.

-- However, you can also create an “open” terrarium which is really more of a dry environment for succulents, cacti and other desert plants which need very little water (but a lot of sunlight).
+However, you can also create an “open” terrarium, which is really more of a dry environment for succulents, cacti, and other desert plants that need very little water (but a lot of sunlight) and good air circulation.

 The Glass Container

 Use almost any clear glass container, such as an aquarium or big fish bowl, to construct a terrarium.
-Even a cookie jar, a giant brandy snifter, mason-jar, light bulb, or wide mouthed bottle will work!
-If you are using an old aquarium, test it for leaks first; they can be fixed with silicone sealant to make it watertight.
+Even a cookie jar, a giant brandy snifter, mason-jar, light bulb, or wide-mouthed bottle will work!
+If you are using an old aquarium, test it for leaks first; they can be fixed with silicone sealant to make the corners watertight.

-Of course, you can certainly purchase closed glass terrariums online as well as display cloches more reminiscent of Victoria style.
-(Search Amazon for examples.)
+Of course, you can certainly purchase specially-designed closed glass terrariums online, as well as display cloches more reminiscent of the old Victorian style.

 Photo Credit: Qnula/Getty